Block out heat with your windows!

 Tips

-- Block morning light: Closing your blackout curtains during the early morning, or before you go to sleep can prevent your home from heating up with the morning sun.
+- Block morning light: Closing your blackout curtains during the early morning, or before you go to sleep, can prevent your home from heating up with the morning sun.

-- Blackout curtains are effective at blocking light, but like all curtains, they are susceptible to mould growth if condensation builds up on your windows.
+- Keep them dry: Make sure you check your windows for condensation and wipe them down.
+Blackout curtains are effective at blocking light, but like all curtains, they are susceptible to mould growth if condensation builds up on your windows.

 Buying Guide

-- Heavy fabric: thick materials like velvet are particularly effective at blocking light.
+- Heavy fabric: Thick materials like velvet are particularly effective at blocking light.
 Fabric is also a more eco-friendly and health-conscious alternative to PVC options.

-- Thermal Lining: Consider curtains with a thermal lining for added insulation
+- Thermal Lining: Consider curtains with a thermal lining for added insulation.

 - Opacity: make sure curtains are labelled as “blackout”.
 Dark colours generally block light more effectively.